Jump To Section

-How to Create an Outline in 5 Easy Steps
+How to Create a Novel Outline

 Now that you know what needs to go into an outline, grab your notebook (or index cards) and follow these simple steps:

-1) Craft your premise.
+1. Craft your premise

 This is the underlying idea for your story.
 A good way to find the premise is to ask yourself, “What would happen if…?”
 For example: What would happen if a young man who survives a shipwreck spends months in a lifeboat with a large Bengal tiger?
 (Life of Pi, 2001) Or: What would happen if four strangers met in an Italian villa during World War II?
 (The English Patient, 1992).